sils-webinfo/virtual_closet/README.md

 #ID Attribute Values#
 * Add Item: Add article of clothing to your collection.
 Applied to a FORM to create a new entry.
-* Add New to The Inventory: Add a new article to the global inventory.
 * Search My Closet: Query used to locate an item in your closet.
 Applied to a FORM to search.
 * Search The Inventory: Query the global inventory collection to locate an item.
 Applied to a FORM for search.
 * Update Item: Use a FORM to update an existing item in your closet.